5 Top Types of Email Marketing That Get Replies (With Writing Tips)

 And if you seek to rank, tabloid-style content that intends to shock readers and gain clicks has no place here.

-2. Cohesive – Quality content suits your brand’s tone, voice, and strategy, reinforcing and projecting your identity.
+2. Cohesive – Ever wonder why you can recognize some brands instantly in every piece of content they create?
+Quality content suits your brand’s tone, voice, and strategy, reinforcing and projecting your identity.
 For the most part, brands with consistent messaging, like Apple or Nike, publish content that aligns well with their images.

 • Apple’s content reflects innovation and sophistication